mikiya09/ComSci/fundamental/data_structure/dataStructureAdvanced.md

 ```
 1) All vertices are stored in an array

-2) Edges are represented in an adjacency matrix, a NxN table that shows the existence and weight of each edge in the graph
+2) Edges are represented in an adjacency matrix, NxN table shows the weight of each edge in the graph
                                -----------------
                     - array as row and column at the same time